r002/r002.github.io/README.md

 **

 ## TODO
+- [ ] Code a script to automatically push `x.json` and `new pfps` to GitHub
+- [ ] Scrolling should only scroll the `Tweet Timestream` center pane
+- [ ] Index all tweet titles in the database so they can be searched
 - [x] Finish indexing all people in the database so they can be searched
 - [x] Display `(count)` next to `Tweet Timestream`
 - [x] When mousing over `tweets` and `day boxes`, show the full date in the `title` mouseover